 ISBNs are numbers that identify books.
 The International ISBN Agency allocates ISBNs to publishers on a regional basis.
 In countries that participate in the ISBN system, an ISBN is required on all books except in certain circumstances.

-The first 12 characters of an ISBN-13 are known as the EAN-13 barcode.
+The ISBN-13 is also known as the EAN-13 barcode.
 This barcode can be scanned by barcode scanners and mobile phones with apps that can read barcode formats.

 In addition to the EAN-13 barcode, some books also have an optional 2 or 5 digit supplement code appended to the ISBN-13 which provide additional information about the book, such as the price or edition number.